KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 ## TODO

-18. Document how to use those libs from a compiler/linker command line or a `CMAKE_TOOLCHAIN_FILE`.
-19. Document why `-Wl,--target2=rel` is needed.
-Link to ARM ABI documentation.
-21. Document size of the binary similar to one compiled with ARM GNU Toolchain (a bit higher).
 33. Document the helper script - inside README.md, but also (more important) inside the script itself.
 29. Add 'Downloads' to GitHub with the library built for `armv7em`, all three configurations, with and without exceptions.

-30. Document why initfini is there and the linkage.
-Document how to override it.
 23. Create CPack components (`cpack_add_component`): C++ libs, clang-rt, C libs from the ARM GNU Toolchain.
 Beware: `CPACK_ARCHIVE_COMPONENT_INSTALL`!
 24. CPack with multiple build directories setup can be used to pack artifacts from builds for various architectures.